 We have seen the launch of many new devices in recent months.
 Most of these have focused on style and improving functionality.
 Going forward we expect there will be more emphasis on better interpretation of data, integrating new sensors, and moving away from the wrist (think smart shoes, clothes, biometric headphones, etc.).

 The truth is, not every tracker is for everybody.
-You’ll find wearables aimed at everyone from workout newbies to gym junkies, from runners to swimmers.
+You’ll find wearables aimed at workout newbies, gym junkies, runners and swimmers.
 So, how do you find the perfect tracker for your life?
 Here are some things to consider.

 Fitness trackers vary greatly in price.
 The latest generation of devices offers a wide range of different features to choose from at very reasonable prices.
 Also, with so many companies releasing 2nd and 3rd generation devices, their earlier generation devices are becoming cheaper.
 While these wearables may not track everything, with some shopping around you may be able to find one that fits your needs.